High school (grades 9-12) · Anaheim, CA

 What is the racial and ethnic makeup of Katella High?

-The largest demographic group at Katella High is Hispanic or Latino at 90.4%.
-The school serves a diverse student body in Anaheim, CA.
+The largest demographic group at Katella High is Hispanic or Latino at 90.4% of enrollment, in Anaheim, CA.

 What is the Resource Investment Index for Katella High?

-Katella High has a Resource Investment Index of 33/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Katella High has a Resource Investment Index of 35/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page